 CCIP CONSENT OPT.
-When CCIP weapon delivery mode is selected, you may select a consent to weapon release constraint (CR) or none.
+When CCIP weapon delivery mode is selected, you may select a consent to weapon release constraint (CR) or none at all.
 You may cycle between three options:

 - OFF.
 No release constraint. - 3/9.
-Release occurs when the CCIP pipper passes past the 3/9 line of the solution cue, even if the solution cue does not intersect with the release pipper. - 5 MIL.
+The release 5 mil solution cue must pass through the large bombing reticle. - 5 MIL.
 The pipper must pass through the small 5 mil solution cue.

 BIT.
-The Built in Test (BIT) submenu provides several selections to test IFFCC systems that include:
+The Built In Test (BIT) submenu provides several selection to test IFFCC systems that include:

 - GCAS BIT.
 This runs a test of the Ground Collision Alert System (GCAS). - VMU BIT.
-This runs a test of the Voice Message Unit (Betty). - BIT FAULT DISPLAY.
+This runs a test of the Voice Message Unit (Betty). - PREFLIGHT BIT.
+This runs a test of the SAS, LASTE, and GCAS MESSAGES systems. - MAINT BIT statement. - MANUAL RADAR ALTIMETER SWITCH setting. - BIT FAULT DISPLAY.
 This will perform a test of Line Replaceable Units (LRU). - EXIT.
 Returns to main Test menu.